 Choose Your Winning Color in Sales and Marketing

-- Can color change the taste of food?
+- Can color change the taste or smell of food?

 - Google Discovered That Link Colors Affect User Clicks – Google makes wide use of Neuromarketing to increase its revenues.
 Because it has so many users, it can quickly test multiple options.
 It tested close to 50 different shades of blue for its link text in paid ads.
 What it discovered was that a specific purplish-blue color was clicked more often than the others.
 Google depends on ad clicks to make money.
 By switching to that color, Google increases its annual revenue by over $200 million.Small and midsize businesses often don’t have enough data to run large tests, but the lesson is clear: Color choices matter to profits.
 By understanding how color can impact your bottom line, you can make smart decisions.